 Prerequisites: SPAN 1101, 1102, and 2103 or permission of instructor and program coordinator of Latin American Studies and Modern Languages

 SPAN 3000 Spanish Conversation and Composition I. (3)

 A course stressing practice in speaking and writing Spanish.
 Not open to students fluent in Spanish.
+Prerequisite: SPAN 2105 or permission of instructor

 SPAN 3001 Spanish Conversation and Composition II.
 (3)